lorio/udacity-portfolio/README.md

+# Dev Portfolio

+### Overview
 This is a portfolio project from Udacity Nanodegree Front-End Development course using Flexbox and responsive css.

-See design-mockup-portfolio.pdf
+Reworked for accessibility and production.

+### Dependencies
+Font Awesome
+Google Font Quattrocento Sans

+### Contributing
+Pull requests welcome